 Will I Have Loose Skin If I Loose Weight Fast?

 As stated above, different factors can contribute to extra skin and it not being able to snap back as quickly as you would like it to.
 These factors include:

 Age: The older you get, the less elastic your skin becomes.

 Genetics: Your genetics play a huge roll in the firmness of your skin.
 If you have family with loose skin problems, you may have it too.

 Weight that was Lost: When you lose a large amount of weight in a short time, such as with a weight loss surgery, your skin doesn’t have time to shrink with your body.
 It could be permanently stretched.

-The sun: If you were exposed to a lot of sun in the past or in the present, that can damage the elasticity of your skin.
+Sun Exposure: If you were exposed to a lot of sun in the past or in the present, that can damage the elasticity of your skin.